awwright/http-progress/draft-wright-http-patch-byterange.md

 ## Applying a patch

 Servers SHOULD NOT accept requests that write beyond, and not adjacent to, the end of the resource.
 This would create a sparse file, where some bytes are undefined.
-For example, writing at byte 601 of a resource where bytes 0-599 are defined; this would leave byte 600 undefined.
-Servers that accept sparse writes MUST NOT disclose existing content, and SHOULD fill in undefined regions with zeros.
+For example, writing bytes 200-299 of a resource where bytes 0-99 are defined; this would leave bytes 100-199 undefined.
+Servers that accept sparse writes MUST NOT disclose uninitialized content, and SHOULD fill in undefined regions with zeros.

 The expected length of the write can be computed from the part fields.
 If the actual length of the part body mismatches the expected length, this MUST be treated the same as a network interruption at the shorter length, but anticipating the longer length.
 Recovering from this interruption may involve rolling back the entire request, or saving as many bytes as possible.
 The client can then recover the same way it would recover from a network error.